AnswerDotAI/ipyant/README.md

 ## Skills

-Skills are Claude-native. `ipyai` enables the built-in `Skill` tool and loads normal Claude user/project skills through the Agent SDK.
+When using the Claude Agent SDK backend, `ipyai` enables the built-in `Skill` tool and loads normal Claude user/project skills through the Agent SDK.

 ## Notebook Save/Load